 Tracy: What a perfect tee up then to ask Carl and the Sasaki team to walk us through your presentation please.

 Carl: Thank you, Madam Chair.
-I'll introduce Tanvi, Josh and George.
+I'll introduce Tanvi, Josh, and George.
 Tanvi and Joshua are with Sasaki and George is with U3 Advisors.

 Josh: We're here today to give you an update on the master plan process to date.
 Tanvi's going to walk through some of the work that we've done and talk about some of the feedback we recently received and a conversation on the kind of preferred framework that we're settling in on.
 This is by no means a final plan.